 And then, in a lofty tone, as he left the room, “I’m giving her the freedom to develop her own style and the responsibility to dress herself.”

 “Fine,” I said, “but not when she’s just about to leave the house!”

 After we’d finished chuckling about it, I was inspired to search around for other examples of dads clashing patterns.

 It’s the sheer innocence in his eyes.
 Not a clue.
-Dad neither.
+Dad either!

 Yup, the shoes too!

-Dad, you are lucky!
+Dad, lucky you!
 Despite your efforts, your daughter is so delightful that she actually pulls this off.
-She elevates your mismatched patterns and turns them trendy.
+She elevates your mismatched patterns and turns them into something trendy.

-I’m just having a bit of a giggle here, but, dads, if you are seething at my casual sexism and you feel that you dress your kids well, then let me know.
-I’ll write a post featuring your skills and that of other dads who I have wronged.
+I’m just having a bit of a giggle here, but, dads, if you’re seething at my casual sexism and feel that you dress your kids well, then let me know.
+I’ll write a post featuring your skills and that of all the other dads who I’ve wronged.

 Take that as a challenge!